 Given that somebody else is unlikely to understand and prioritise a company's business as much as a company would, giving this level of control may not always be wise.

 Brand implications can be very visible too.
 For example, when customers view certificates issued by a company, should they see a company's name or the name of the managed PKI supplier issuing the certificates?

 Public key infrastructures enable users of unsecure public networks such as the internet to securely exchange data through the use of a public and a private cryptographic key pair.
 A PKI consists of:

 - A certificate authority that issues and verifies digital certificates.

-- A registration authority that verifies the certificate authority before a digital certificate
+- A registration authority that verifies the certificate authority before a digital certificate is issued

 - Directories where certificates and their public keys are held